locosoft1986/RpiBareMetalDockerEnv/README.md

 # ENV PATH /usr/local/env/tools/arm-bcm2708/arm-rpi-4.9.3-linux-gnueabihf:$PATH
 ```

-This will add arm-rpi-4.9.3-linux-gnueabihf compiler to envirments.
+This will add arm-rpi-4.9.3-linux-gnueabihf compiler to environments.
 It is required for some Raspberry Pi bare metal projects such as the Circle (https://github.com/rsta2/circle).